jhumelsine/jhumelsine.github.io/_posts/2024-04-30-interpreter-design-pattern-parser-implementation.md

 See: [Interpreter Design Pattern Introduction/References](https://jhumelsine.github.io/2024/03/12/interpreter-design-pattern-introduction.html#references) for overall references.

 ## The Complete Implementation
 Here’s the entire implementation up to this point as one file.
 Copy and paste it into a Java environment and execute it.
-If you don’t have Java, try this [Online Java Environment]( https://www.tutorialspoint.com/java/online-java-compiler.php).
+If you don’t have Java, try this [Online Java Environment](https://www.programiz.com/java-programming/online-compiler/).
 However, it's a little glitchy with the REPL interface.
 I've gotten a few bash errors where I shouldn't be getting them.
+Copy and paste the code into Generative AI for analysis and comments.

 A few highlights:
 * The REPL portion accommodates expressions across multiple lines.